aceeric/desktop-kubernetes/README.md

 The project consists of a number of bash scripts and supporting manifests / config files.
 The design is documented [here](https://github.com/aceeric/desktop-kubernetes/blob/master/resources/design.md).

-One of the premises of the project is transparency.
-Every single binary or manifest used to create the cluster is pulled directly from an official upstream, including the OS itself.

-This has been tested on Ubuntu 20.04.X systems with 64 gigs of RAM and 6+ hyper-threaded processors.

 This project started as a way to automate the steps in **Kelsey Hightower's** [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - just to see if I could.
 But at this point I pretty much rely on it for all my local Kubernetes development.
+I use it on Ubuntu 20.04.X systems with 64 gigs of RAM and 6+ hyper-threaded processors

 ## Quick Start